simonsteer/next-tailwind-motion-boilerplate/README.md

+# Next x Tailwind x Framer Boilerplate
+Common patterns I use when building Next.js applications, bundled into a template to save myself some time when bootstrapping applications and websites ⚙️

 ## App-wide state
 By default, [the application](pages/_app.tsx) is wrapped with a Context Provider, defined at [hooks/useAppState.tsx](hooks/useAppState.tsx).
 The default store data that is currently loaded exists solely to handle modals.
 If you wish to add to the data, update the `AppState` type in [types/app.ts](types/app.ts), then update the `DEFAULT_APP_STATE` constant at the top of [hooks/useAppState.tsx](hooks/useAppState.tsx).
 To access the data, you can use the `useAppStateContext` hook, which returns an object with two properties; one called `store`, representing the data itself, and another called `update`, which you can use to patch the store.
 The `update` function is similar to `setState`, except that it accepts deep partial updates to the store instead of needing to be called with an exact copy of the data structure.